-Use the Hazen equation for soil textures from fine sand to gravel, providing the soil has a uniformity coefficient less than five (U<5) and effective grain size between 0.1 mm and 3 mm.
-As this formula is based only on the d_10 particle size, it is therefore less accurate than the Kozeny-Carman formula:
+Use the Hazen equation for soil textures from fine sand to gravel if the soil has a uniformity coefficient less than five (U<5) and effective grain size between 0.1 mm and 3 mm.
+This formula is based only on the d10 particle size so it is less accurate than the Kozeny-Carman formula:

 Use the Breyer equation for materials with a heterogeneous distribution and poorly sorted grains with a uniformity coefficient between 1 and 20 (1<U<20) and an effective grain size between 0.06 mm and 0.6 mm:

 Use the U.S. Bureau of Reclamation (USBR) equation for medium-grain sand with a uniformity coefficient less than five (U<5).
-Because it calculates using an effective grain size of d_20 and does not depend on porosity, it is less accurate than other formulas:
+This calculates using an effective grain size of d_20 and does not depend on porosity, so it is less accurate than other formulas:

 Experimental Methods - Laboratory

 Use an equation based on Darcy's Law to derive hydraulic conductivity experimentally.
-In the lab, a soil sample is placed in a small cylindrical container creating a one-dimensional soil cross-section through which the liquid, usually water, flows.
-This method is classified as either a constant-head test or a falling-head test depending on the flow state of the liquid.
-Constant-head tests are usually used on coarse-grained soils such as clean sands and gravels.
-Falling-head tests are used on finer grain samples.
+In the lab, place a soil sample in a small cylindrical container to create a one-dimensional soil cross-section through which the liquid (usually water) flows.
+This method is either a constant-head test or a falling-head test depending on the flow state of the liquid.
+Coarse-grained soils such as clean sands and gravels typically use constant-head tests.
+Finer grain samples use falling-head tests.
 The basis for these calculations is Darcy's Law:

 Where U = average velocity of fluid through a geometric cross-sectional area within the soil; h= hydraulic head; z= vertical distance in the soil; K= hydraulic conductivity.
 The dimension of K is length per unit of time (I/T).

-Use a permeameter to conduct a Constant-Head Test.
-It is the most commonly used test for determining the saturated hydraulic conductivity of coarse-grained soils in the laboratory.
-A cylindrical soil sample of cross-sectional area A and length L is subjected to a constant head, H2 - H1, flow.
-The volume V of the test fluid that flows through the system during time t, determines the saturated hydraulic conductivity K of the soil:
+Use a permeameter to conduct a Constant-Head Test, the most commonly used test to determine the saturated hydraulic conductivity of coarse-grained soils in the laboratory.
+Subject a cylindrical soil sample of cross-sectional area A and length L is to a constant head (H2 - H1) flow.
+The volume (V) of the test fluid that flows through the system during time (t), determines the saturated hydraulic conductivity K of the soil:

-For best results, test several times using different head differences, H2 - H1.
+For best results, test several times using different head differences.

-Use the Falling-head test for determining the K of fine-grained soils in the laboratory.
-In the falling-head method, a cylindrical soil sample column of cross-sectional area A and length L is connected to a standpipe of cross-sectional area a, in which the percolating fluid flows into the system.
-By measuring the change in head in the standpipe, H1 to H2, at intervals of time (t), the saturated hydraulic conductivity can be determined from Darcy's Law:
+Use the Falling-head test to determine the K of fine-grained soils in the laboratory.
+Connect a cylindrical soil sample column of cross-sectional area (A) and length (L) to a standpipe of cross-sectional area (a), in which the percolating fluid flows into the system.
+Measure the change in head in the standpipe (H1 to H2) at intervals of time (t) to determine the saturated hydraulic conductivity from Darcy's Law: